 - Where customers make unreasonable demands, for example for a particular outcome to an enquiry; or for us to deal with an enquiry/case in a particular way, we will explain clearly our reasoning as to why we cannot do this.

-- Where we receive threats against individual staff members/voluntary advisers or office property, they will be reported to a line manager immediately.
+- Where we receive threats against individual staff members/voluntary advisers or office property, they must be reported to a line manager immediately.
 The line manager will immediately consider what action should be taken.
 This may include informing the police or other emergency services.

 - In the event that a line manager is not available when such an event arises, any member of staff/voluntary adviser will act in accordance with this policy and take steps that they see fit to ensure that they and/or other members of staff remain as safe as possible.